top of page

 Our Science

 CAR T-cell therapy is revolutionary technology where patients’ own immune cells, called T-cells, are reprogrammed to recognise and destroy cancer cells.
 This has proven to be a powerful therapy for refractory blood cancers but to date has lacked efficacy for the treatment of solid cancers.
-Leucid’s Lateral CAR Platform builds upon Dr Maher’s novel second generation CAR-T model which develops CAR molecules designed to adopt a more natural biological configuration within the T-cells.
-Our technology gives properties to CAR –T-cells enabling them to consistently outperform previous generations of CAR-T therapies in pre-clinical studies, enhancing T-cell potency and generating a persistent long-term response with reduced toxicity.
+Leucid’s Lateral CAR platform builds upon second-generation CAR-T model which develops CAR molecules designed to adopt a more natural biological configuration within the T-cells.
+Our technology gives properties to CAR-T cells enabling them to consistently outperform previous generations of CAR-T therapies in pre-clinical studies, enhancing T-cell potency and generating a persistent long-term response with the potential for reduced toxicity.

 What is CAR T-cell therapy?